mbeckem/tiro/docs/design/heap.md

 -   As tiro requires a garbage collector, the heap must provide facilities to keep track of dead and live objects.
     [optional, but good: the heap is parsable, i.e. starting from the 'root' of the heap, all allocated objects can be iterated]
 -   Memory that was used by dead objects must be reused for new allocations (e.g. free lists)
--   The heap layout should be designed with compaction in mind, to combat fragmentation.
+-   The heap layout should be designed with compaction in mind, to combat fragmentation in the future.
 -   Multi-threading and multiple heaps and generational gc are out of scope for now.
     There is one shared heap per vm, and a vm is not used by more than a single OS thread at once.